Deomone/Chatterino-Copypasta-Detector/README.md

 # Chatterino-Copypasta-Detector
-Plugin automatically detects pasta in your Chatterino chats allowing you to join the pasta party by simply clicking the notification or set it to automatic mode when you're busy clicking the popup - sends the pasta and restarts the timer
+Plugin automatically detects copypastas in your Chatterino chats allowing you to join the pasta party by simply clicking the notification or set it to automatic mode when you're busy clicking the popup - sends the pasta and restarts the timer

 command list: